hackclub/winter/Gam3rrXD.md

 ## Plan

 1. Get all the material for the build, wait for it to arrive
 2. Design an application/plugin using IFTTT or Python to control the Lights and set up AVS along with setting up the motion sensor.
+(Already started the Voice services and motion sensor setup using python)
 3 Build the frame according to the size of the display and leaving enough wiggle room for the PI to slot in and the speakers to fit
 4 Place the display into the frame position the mirror and start prepping the Pi 5 Installing all necessary frameworks (Such as the magic mirror framework and amazon voice services) to operate the PI and seting it up within the frame.